-Students are not required to change their clothes for PE, but all students must wear athletic shoes on PE days.
+Students are not required to change their clothes for PE, but all students must wear appropriate footwear on PE days.
+If they choose to not wear something appropriate, and do not participate in class, they will not earn participation points for that day.

 Junior High students have the option to dress down, but changing in and out of PE clothes must occur during the scheduled PE time.
+They are subject to a loss of participation points if changing their clothes takes longer than 5 minutes.